clappr/clappr/README.md

 `npm install`

-Make your changes and build your own version:
+Make your changes and run the tests:

+`npm test`

+Build your own version:

 `gulp build`

 Check the result on `dist/` folder.

 ### Contributors